Sheetz–Wawa rivalry

 In the U.S. state of Pennsylvania, the convenience store chains Sheetz and Wawa each have distinct and mostly non-overlapping territories.
-Sheetz stores are mostly located in the west, while Wawa stores are primarily in the east.
+Sheetz stores are mostly located in the western and central parts of the state, while Wawa stores are primarily in the east.
 This division is apparent in the state's culture of regional identity, with many Pennsylvanians often preferring one store or the other.
 Pennsylvania state politicians have made public statements in support of their favorite store and even held campaign stops at their preferred convenience store chain.

 Origins

 Sheetz is headquartered in Altoona, Pennsylvania, while Wawa is based in its namesake community of Wawa, Pennsylvania.
 During the rise of self-service fuel stations in the 20th century, both companies added fuel service to already-existing food-service operations, in contrast to the more widespread addition of convenience stores to fuel stations.
 Sheetz, which started as a chain of dairy stores, added fuel service in 1973.
 Likewise, Wawa added fuel service to their existing food and beverage operations in 1994.
 Both chains receive high marks in consumer satisfaction, with Wawa being placed first and Sheetz fourth in the 2024 American Customer Satisfaction Index survey of convenience stores, outperforming some fast food chains.

 Sheetz and Wawa have historically limited their operations to their respective regions: west and east, respectively.
 When a store opens near or across the traditional dividing line, it often makes local news, for instance in East Pennsboro Township, Middletown, Phoenixville, and State College.
 An urban legend posits that the two companies have a gentlemen's agreement not to intrude on each other's territory; however, the president of Wawa, Brian Schaller, stated in 2024 that no such agreement has ever existed.